+ REMEMBRANCE +

 Merle Cooper, LHS, Dick's older, sophisticated, brother

-Jack Coopersmith, DC, Genial Washington philanthropist.
+Jack Coopersmith, DC, Genial Washington philanthropist, Esther's husband.

 D.H.
 Craig, Quiet, wore glasses, Spartan MC friend

-Mary Craig, wife of Sir John, tULSA, ok.
+Mary Craig, wife of Sir John, Tulsa, ok.

-Richmond Crinkley, Producer, Shakespeare Library Theatre DC
+Richmond Crinkley, voluble Producer, Shakespeare Library Theatre DC - 1985

 Arthur Crumlish, Mailman in Stalag 17, GU